danstonedev/pt-ehr-simulator/README.md

 If not configured, the app uses the built-in deterministic case generator.
 No external services required.

+Note: Legacy Azure Functions sample code has been removed.
+If you need a server-side endpoint, any HTTP service will work—just provide its URL via one of the mechanisms above.

 ## 📦 Deployment (GitHub Pages)

 - Changes pushed to the main branch are automatically deployed via GitHub Actions.